 On the other end, the Warriors ran blitzes and traps to force the ball out of the hands of Jayson Tatum, who in Brown's absence is Boston's lone face-up shot creator.
 The Celtics live for this—Mazzulla loves nothing more than to put two on the ball—but in order for it to work Boston's players have to see it coming and move themselves into position to capitalize.
 Shitty teams with zoned-out goofball players respond to traps by having the ball-handler fling a desperation pass to the nearest unguarded brick-handed oaf, probably the same lumbering goofus whose screen brought the second defender into the action in the first place, and then have to try to work an improvised 4-on-3 with their least-skilled player handling the rock.
 Good teams tilt the scales somewhat by deploying only skilled players in the action, but it's more important by far to have sharp, attentive off-ball players who see what's coming and know where to go, and who are able to get there in time.

 White is so unbelievably good at this.
 Wednesday night he was teleporting all over the place, somehow never more than one pass away from the trap, in all instances a perfectly placed release valve, and one who happens to be shooting 42 percent on three-pointers.
 White wound up attempting 16 threes Wednesday night, the most he's attempted in regulation in his career.
 A couple of these were tough shot-clock beating heaves, and a couple more were early in-rhythm pull-ups, but the majority came from White positioning himself a pass away from the action, in the line of sight of the ball-handler and with his feet set and hands ready.
-In Mazzulla's swirly-eyed bombs-away offense you don't need a good reason to shoot a three-pointer, but the Celtics are so good at spacing the floor that they rarely have to settle for bad shots, and White in particular is an ace at negotiating his way into a comfortable spot for raining hellfire.
+In Mazzulla's swirly-eyed, bombs-away offense, you don't need a good reason to shoot a three-pointer, but the Celtics are so good at spacing the floor that they rarely have to settle for bad shots, and White in particular is an ace at negotiating his way into a comfortable spot for raining hellfire.
 He's shooting 49 percent from beyond the arc on catch-and-shoot opportunities, and 53 percent when the nearest defender is four to six feet away, or what the NBA considers an open shot attempt.
 Lots of guys have to be defended beyond the arc, but it takes a honed sense of timing and spacing to make that particularly hard on a defender, and especially if your job is not benefiting from a lot of screens and scripted action.
-White's not weaving his man through traffic, he's just seeing the entire floor and feeling his way into the defense's soft spots, over and over and over again, every single time up the floor.
+White's not weaving his man through traffic; he's just seeing the entire floor and feeling his way into the defense's soft spots, over and over again, every single time up the floor.
 Once you spot it, it's an amazing and rewarding thing to focus on for the length of a basketball game.

 Watch enough bad basketball in your life and you will inevitably develop a deep appreciation for players, and especially entire teams of players, who know where to stand on a basketball court.
 So many people can dribble between their legs; so many people can sling a look-away pass; so many—myself included, obviously—can do huge dunks.
 It would be easy to think that being good at basketball—being the kind of player who tends to play for winning teams, rather than losing ones—means being able to do those things, plus some shooting, while being tall.
-Then, in your fifth decade of watching the Washington Wizards, you are forced to confront the fact that if that were true Kyle Kuzma would be one of the NBA's best players, instead of an unbearable goof.
-A player who can do all of the cool things but with no sense of where he is supposed to be at a given moment more often than not is a big old loser.
-A player who can do none of the cool stuff but knows exactly where to stand can have some limited utility.
+Then, in your fifth decade of watching the Washington Wizards, you are forced to confront the fact that if that were true, Kyle Kuzma would be one of the NBA's best players, instead of an unbearable goof.
+A player who can do all of the cool things, but with no sense of where he is supposed to be at a given moment, more often than not is a big old loser.
+A player who can do none of the cool stuff, but knows exactly where to stand, can have some limited utility.
 A player like White who can do all of the above is a goddamn star, no matter how humble and relatively unsexy the packaging.